Bartolomeo Bulgarini

 Bartolomeo Bulgarini (c.
 1300-1310 – 1378), also known as Bulgarino or Bologhini, was an Italian painter of the Trecento period in Siena both before and after the Black Death.

+Bulgarini's name came into prominence in January 2021, when Portrait of a Young Man holding a Roundel by Botticelli was sold at Sotheby's for a record 80 million dollars (over 92 million after fees and commission).
+The roundel has an inset original painting of a bearded man (probably a saint), attributed to Bulgarini.

 Early life

-Born into a noble family with several members being elected to the Council of Nine, Siena’s central governing body, several times.
-He is firmly in the Sienese school of painting using a Byzantine-esque figuration and traditional gold leaf aesthetic of Sienese painting.
-With his contemporaries, Simone Martini, Pietro Lorenzetti and Ambrogio Lorenzetti and others he is part of the generations following Duccio.
+Bulgarini was born into a noble family, several of whose members had served in the Council of Nine, Siena’s central governing body.
+He is firmly in the Sienese school of painting, working in an Italo-Byzantine style on a gold ground.
+With his contemporaries, Simone Martini, Pietro Lorenzetti and Ambrogio Lorenzetti and others he is part of the generation following Duccio.
 He was recognised in his lifetime as one of the most talented Sienese painters of the mid-14th century and is the only one of his generation to be mentioned by Giorgio Vasari.
+It is likely that his family connections afforded him special opportunities for Sienese patronage, which he enjoyed from the very beginning of his career.
+Unlike many of his contemporaries he does not seem to have been under any pressure to seek employment outside the city.

 History

-Bulgarini’s oeuvre has seen much controversy in its reconstructions, with works formerly attributed to Ugolino Lorenzetti, a composite name constructed in 1917 by Bernard Berenson, referencing the stylistic similarities to Ugolino Di Niero and Pietro Lorenzetti, which he attached to a small body of nine paintings believed to all be by the same unknown Sienese artist.
-The paintings were grouped on a similar visual fluency, style and formula demonstrating a distinctly “Ugolini-esque” aesthetic.
+Bulgarini’s oeuvre has seen much controversy in its reconstructions, with works formerly attributed to Ugolino Lorenzetti, a composite name constructed in 1917 by Bernard Berenson, referencing the stylistic similarities to Ugolino di Nerio and Pietro Lorenzetti, which he attached to a small body of nine paintings believed to all be by the same unknown Sienese artist.
+The paintings were grouped on a similar visual fluency, style and formula demonstrating a distinctly "Ugolini-esque" aesthetic.
 However, of those nine paintings six were later attributed to "The master of the Ovile Madonna" by Ernst Dewald on the grounds of a perceived fundamental stylistic difference he claimed separated the paintings.
-It wasn’t until Millard Meiss made the argument that the works attributed to both "The master of the Ovile Madonna" and "Ugolino Lorenzetti" might actually be by the same artist, Bulgarini.
+It was not until Millard Meiss made the argument that the works attributed to both "The master of the Ovile Madonna" and "Ugolino Lorenzetti" might actually be by the same artist, Bulgarini.
 San Pietro a Ovile was the parish church in the district where Bulgarini and his wife lived for most of their married life.
 Much of the difficulty in constructing his oeuvre is due to the lack of documentation needed to establish the painter's authorship and timeline of his work.
 The only known autographed work by Bulgarini is the St. Victor altarpiece in Siena Cathedral.
 It was not until much later when several documents were found and the St Victor Altarpiece was reconstructed that we are able to have a clearer picture of his artistic career.
 Bulgarini was almost exclusively a panel painter, which is rare among 14th century Sienese painters.
 He may have completed manuscripts or frescoes that remain unattributed or were painted over, but no such works have yet been discovered.